 Description: There are two power connectors on the motherboard for leads from an ATX power supply.
-The power supply leads plug into the onboard connectors.
+The power supply leads plug into the connectors.
 The connector design prevents incorrect orientation.
-The connectors include the standard 20-pin ATX connector and a 4-pin connector supplies 12-volt current.
+There are two connectors, the standard 20-pin ATX connector and the additional 4-pin connector that supplies 12-volt current